Connect to Kibana

 KIBANA_SPACE

 Optional.
-Specify the space in which you want to create the index pattern.
-If the space does not exist, it is automatically created.
+Specifies the space in which to create the index pattern.
+If the space does not exist, the system creates it automatically.

 services: